 8. Entrusting all the work to ERP development partners

 Even having the best ERP expert on board does not guarantee successful implementation.
 Any ERP project is a team-up of the ERP professional and the company.
 It’s a complex undertaking, and you’ll be required to interact often, exchange feedback, and manage internal communications as well as change management.
-ERP implementation is bound to fail if there’s little or no communication from the clients’ side.
+Implementation of ERP is bound to fail if there’s little or no communication from the clients’ side.

 Make sure to sit down with your ERP developers to explore the system and set reasonable expectations for what can be accomplished.
 Explain your business to your implementation partner in full detail.
 Discuss how they will do things, and why they will do it the way they do.
 Learn from them.
 Be careful in defining your expectations.